andreasjuettner/BFF/README.md

  return res
 ```
 ## Input format:
 All input data is provided in terms of a Python dictionary, one dictionary entry per data set.
-Currently the input can be provided in terms of form-factor results at reference $q^2$ values with covariance matrix, or in terms of BCL parameters with covariance matrix.
+Currently the input can be provided in terms of form-factor results at reference $q^2$ values with covariance matrix (`'data type':'ff'`), or in terms of BCL parameters with covariance matrix (`'data type':'BCL'`).
 The format is as follows:

 - form-factor values available at reference $q^2$ points -- example RBC/UKQCD 23:
 ```